Esri/map-collection-explorer/README.md

 *	Filtering maps based on scale
 *	Re-ordering selected maps by drag and drop
 *	Modifying the opacity of a map
-*	Customizing the application's user interface (color, text, etc...)
+*	Customizing the application's user interface (for example, colors and text)
-*	Using your ArcGIS Online webmap to power the template.
+*	Using your ArcGIS Online webmap in the template.
-*	Sharing the application's state with other users
+*	Sharing the application's state (that is, the current view) with other users
-*	Capturing URL parameters and using them in your application
+*	Capturing the URL parameters and using them in your application
-*	Enabling your application to sign-in to ArcGIS Online using [OAuth 2.0](http://oauth.net/2/)
+*	Enabling your application to sign in to ArcGIS Online using [OAuth 2.0](http://oauth.net/2/)

 #### Demos

 ##### USGS Historical Topographic Map Explorer
-<a href="http://historicalmaps.arcgis.com/usgs/" target="_blank">Production</a>
+<a href="http://historicalmaps.arcgis.com/usgs/" target="_blank">Demo</a>
 <br />

 ##### Yosemite National Park Map Collection
-<a href="http://chrismahlke.github.io/map-collection-explorer/" target="_blank">Production</a>
+<a href="http://chrismahlke.github.io/map-collection-explorer/" target="_blank">Demo</a>
 <br />

 #### Instructions

-1. Download and unzip the <a href="https://github.com/Esri/map-collection-explorer/archive/master.zip" target="_blank">*.zip </a> file or clone the repository.
+1. Download and unzip the <a href="https://github.com/Esri/map-collection-explorer/archive/master.zip" target="_blank">*.zip </a> file or clone the repository into a folder on a web server.
 2. Web-enable the directory.
-3. Access the index.html page.
-4. Configure the parameters in the config [file](config/defaults.js?raw=true).
-5. View additional configuration instructions [here](explorer_documentation.pdf?raw=true)

-To get started, there are several configuration options listed below for each component of the application (header, sidebar, map, timeline).
-The parameter name is in quotations and the parameter's argument is in brackets.
+3. In the config folder, open the defaults.js file in a text editor.
+4. Edit the defaults.js file to include information about your image service and index map feature service, as described below.
+4. View the changes by opening the index.html file in a web browser.

 <br />

-For example, to change the application's header text, header height, and header background color:
+You can configure the appearance of many of the application’s components (for example, the title, header, sidebar, map, and timeline).
 <br />
+The names of the components (that is, parameters) are in quotations and the parameter values are in brackets.
+Comments are preceded by a forward slash (/).
+To change the appearance of a component, edit the parameter value.
+For example, to change the application's title, header height, and header background color, you would change the APP_TITLE, HEADER_HEIGHT, AND HEADER_BACKGROUND_COLOR parameters shown below.

 ```sh
 "APP_TITLE": "Yosemite National Park Service"
 // Header height